cesare-fracassi/cesare-fracassi.github.io/_publications/2025-whats_in_a_debt.md

 ---
-title: "What's in a Debt?
+title: "What is in a Debt?
 Rating Agency Methodologies and Firms Financing and Investment Decisions."
 collection: publications
 category: Working_Papers
 permalink: /publication/whats-in-a-debt